ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.

+The roles of "issuer", "holder", and "verifier", are used from and defined by the [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/2021/REC-vc-data-model-20211109/).
+The term "presentation" is also used and defined by this source, but the term "credential" is avoided in this specification in order to minimize confusion with other definitions.

+## Abbreviations

+* ZKP: Zero-Knowledge Proof
+* JWP: JSON Web Proof (this specification)
+* JPA: JSON Proof Algorithms
+* JPT: JSON Proof Token

 # Background

 A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual secured payloads instead of a singular one.
 JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

-In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `prove` processing step for interaction with the algorithm to perform the selective disclosure and privacy-preserving transformations.
-This allows for multi-party interactions where a token is issued from one party, held by another party, then used to generate and present proofs about the token to another verifying party.
-While `sign` only occurs when a JWP is being created, the `prove` and `verify` steps may be safely repeated on a signed JWP (when supported by the algorithm).

 The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
 It does not create or specify any cryptographic protocols, interaction protocols, or custom options for algorithms with additional capabilities.

+JWS establishes the common `sign` and `verify` interactions with an implementation.
+JWP extends this, adding the `validate` and `present` interactions.

+A JWP is initially created using the `sign` interaction resulting in the structure with a single protected header, one or more payloads, and an initial proof value that contains the signing algorithm output.
+Then `validate` is used to check the integrity protection of the header and all payloads using only the proof value.

+After validation, the `present` interaction applies any selective disclosure and privacy-preserving transformations that are performed for a specific audience.
+That audience then uses `verify` to ensure the integrity protection of the headers and disclosed payloads along with verifying any contained ZKPs.

+This allows for multi-party interactions where a statement is issued from one party, held by another party, then used to generate a unique presentation about the statement to another verifying party.
+While `sign` and `validate` only occur when a JWP is initially created, the `present` and `verify` steps may be safely repeated on a signed JWP.
+The linkability of the presented JWP is only protected when supported by the underlying algorithm.

 Algorithm definitions that support JWPs are being done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].
 The JSON Proof Algorithms specification defines how an initial set of algorithms are used with JWP.

 # JWP Format

-A JWP always contains a protected header along with one or more payloads.
+A JWP always contains at least one protected header along with one or more payloads.
 Each payload is represents an octet string.
 The payloads are then serialized as an ordered array.
-Finally, the JWP contains a representation of a cryptographic proof over the payloads.
+Finally, every JWP contains a representation of a cryptographic proof over the payloads and header(s).

+When a JWP is signed by an issuer it contains only one header, the issuer protected header, along with all of the payloads and a proof value.
+The proof value internally contains one or more cryptographic statements that are used to check the integrity protection of the issuer header and all payloads.
+Each of these statements may be a ZKP or a traditional cryptographic signature, the algorithm is responsible for how these statements are serialized into a single proof value octet string.

+When a signed JWP is presented it undergoes a transformation that adds a presentation protected header.
+It may also have one or more payloads hidden, disclosing a subset of the original signed payloads.
+The proof value will always be updated to add integrity protection of the presentation header along with the necessary cryptographic statements to verify the presented JWP.

 ## Protected Header